pandas-dev/pandas/doc/source/computation.rst

 - ``freq``: optionally specify a :ref:`frequency string <timeseries.alias>`
   or :ref:`DateOffset <timeseries.offsets>` to pre-conform the data to.

-We can then call functions on these ``rolling`` objects.
-Which return like-indexed objects:
+We can then call methods on these ``rolling`` objects.
+These return like-indexed objects:

 .. ipython:: python